pedromussi1/JWT/READCODE.md

 <h1>Code Breakdown</h1>

-<p>This page should cover all the steps that were taken to create the PernTodo web application.
-Code snippets will be shown and explained, along with screenshots of how the database looks on PostgreSQL and analyzing how the database connects to the website in the localhost.</p>
+<p>This page should cover all the steps that were taken to create the JWT with PERN web application.
+Code snippets will be shown and explained, along with screenshots of how the database looks on PostgreSQL, analyzing how the database connects to the website in the localhost, and how JWT was used to implement authentication.</p>

 <h2>Server</h2>

 <h3>(Server) index.js:</h3>

 <p>
-CORS: The app.use(cors()) line enables CORS, allowing our Express server to accept requests from different origins or domains.
-JSON Parsing: app.use(express.json()) configures Express to parse incoming JSON requests, making it easier to work with JSON data sent from clients.
+express and app: Importing the Express framework and creating an instance of the application.
+cors: Importing the CORS middleware to handle cross-origin requests.
+pool: Importing the database connection from ./db.
+Middleware:
+express.json(): Middleware to parse incoming JSON requests. cors(): Middleware to enable CORS, allowing the frontend to make requests to this backend from different origins.
 Routes:

-Create a Todo:
-app.post("/todos", async (req, res) => {...}): This route handles POST requests to create a new todo item.
-It extracts the description from the request body, inserts the new todo into the database, and sends back the newly created todo as a JSON response.

-Get All Todos:
-app.get("/todos", async (req, res) => {...}): This route handles GET requests to fetch all todo items from the database and sends them back as a JSON response.

-Get a Specific Todo:
-app.get("/todos/:id", async (req, res) => {...}): This route handles GET requests to fetch a specific todo item based on its ID from the database and sends it back as a JSON response.

-Update a Specific Todo:
-app.put("/todos/:id", async (req, res) => {...}): This route handles PUT requests to update a specific todo item based on its ID in the database and sends a success message back as a JSON response.

-Delete a Specific Todo:
-app.delete("/todos/:id", async (req, res) => {...}): This route handles DELETE requests to delete a specific todo item based on its ID from the database and sends a success message back as a JSON response.
+/auth: Mounting the JWT authentication routes from ./routes/jwtAuth.
+/dashboard: Mounting the dashboard routes from ./routes/dashboard.
 Server Start:
-app.listen(5000, () => {...}): This line starts the Express server on port 5000, and a message is logged to the console indicating that the server has started successfully.
+app.listen(5000, ...): Starting the Express server on port 5000 and logging a message to the console when the server starts.
 </p>

 <h3>db.js</h3>

 <p>
-Importing the Pool Class:
-const Pool = require("pg").Pool;: We're importing the Pool class from the pg module.
-The pg module is a PostgreSQL client for Node.js that allows us to interact with the PostgreSQL database.
+Pool: Importing the Pool class from the pg module, which is used to create a pool of database connections.

-Creating a Pool Instance:
-const pool = new Pool({...});: We're creating a new instance of the Pool class and passing an object with the database connection configurations:
+pool: Creating a new instance of the Pool class with the following configurations:

-user: The username used to authenticate with the PostgreSQL database.
+user: The username to connect to the PostgreSQL database.

-password: The password used to authenticate with the PostgreSQL database.
+password: The password for the PostgreSQL user.

-host: The hostname or IP address where the PostgreSQL database is running (in this case, it's localhost).
+host: The hostname or IP address of the PostgreSQL server (in this case, it's localhost).

-port: The port number on which the PostgreSQL database is listening (default is 5432).
+port: The port number on which the PostgreSQL server is running (default is 5432).

-database: The name of the database to connect to (perntodo in this example).

-Exporting the Pool Instance:
-module.exports = pool;: We're exporting the pool instance so that it can be imported and used in other files (like in the Express application file) to perform database operations such as querying, inserting, updating, and deleting data.
+database: The name of the PostgreSQL database to connect to (in this case, it's "jwt"). module.exports: Exporting the pool instance so that it can be imported and used in other files, such as your main application file (app.js) or any route handlers that require database access.
 </p>

 <h2>Client</h2>